 Before you begin it will help to have a plan with rough dates for each action and an idea of who will carry out each bit.
 Maybe you can create an event on Classlist for your team to celebrate at the end!
 Much of this will be up to you and your team but below are some tips many parents have previously found helpful:

 - Let parents know what to expect.
 Use your existing communication channels (eg newsletter, school office email, Facebook group etc) to give parents a heads-up and explain what Classlist is.
 If you let parents know the PTA will be sending out flyers or asking for email addresses they will be more receptive.
+To comply with new data protection regulations you must issue a formal notice at least two weeks before inviting parents to join, if you already hold their email addresses for PTA purposes.

 - Set a tight sign-up deadline.
 This creates a sense of urgency, meaning parents will be more likely to sign up quickly.
 There will still be stragglers, but there should be a surge to help get you over the first hurdle.